The systems

 The system boundary

-behaviors of actors playing these roles in the system can be defined, predicted
+The regular behaviors of actors playing these roles in the system can

-Handy’s discussion of the topic, the Sound System took on a cultural aspect.
+However, in Charles Handy’s discussion of the topic, the Sound System took on a

-halls, the Notting Hill carnival and elsewhere, the "system" evolved
+the Notting Hill carnival and elsewhere, the "system" evolved to

 Thus, Handy buried